AVID - Frequently Asked Questions

 (Please enjoy the presentations by clicking on the videos below.)

 AVID (Advancement Via Individual Determination)

-The window for AVID recruitment will be open from March 1-17.
-AVID is a college ready program in which motivated students apply to the program.
-The AVID program is a year long elective where students learn WICOR strategies, such as organization, collaboration, using Cornell Notes, and more.
+The window for AVID recruitment will open in Winter 2019.
+AVID is a college-ready program in which motivated students apply to the program.
+The AVID program is a year-long elective where students learn WICOR strategies, such as organization, collaboration, using Cornell Notes and more.
 The application process entails students to complete the application, acquire recommendations from a teacher(s), and to interview.